nauam/Courses/docs/developer/06-logging-plugins.md

 The `ExecutionFileStorage` system is asked to store and retrieve entire log files and state files for a specific execution.

-The Java interface for these plugins is [ExecutionFileStoragePlugin]({{{javaDocBase}}}/com/dtolabs/qwcontrol/plugins/logging/ExecutionFileStoragePlugin.html).
+The Java interface for these plugins is [ExecutionFileStoragePlugin]({{{javaDocBase}}}/com/dtolabs/rundeck/plugins/logging/ExecutionFileStoragePlugin.html).

 Additional optional interfaces provide extended behaviors that your plugin can adopt:

-- [ExecutionMultiFileStorage](#executionmultifilestorage) - adds a method to store all available files in one method call ([javadoc]({{{javaDocBase}}}/com/dtolabs/qwcontrol/core/logging/ExecutionMultiFileStorage.html)).
+- [ExecutionMultiFileStorage](#executionmultifilestorage) - adds a method to store all available files in one method call ([javadoc]({{{javaDocBase}}}/com/dtolabs/rundeck/core/logging/ExecutionMultiFileStorage.html)).
-- [ExecutionFileStorageOptions](#executionfilestorageoptions) - define whether both retrieve and store are supported ([javadoc]({{{javaDocBase}}}/com/dtolabs/qwcontrol/core/logging/ExecutionFileStorageOptions.html)).
+- [ExecutionFileStorageOptions](#executionfilestorageoptions) - define whether both retrieve and store are supported ([javadoc]({{{javaDocBase}}}/com/dtolabs/rundeck/core/logging/ExecutionFileStorageOptions.html)).

-Execution file storage allows QW Control to store the files elsewhere, in case local file storage is not suitable for long-term retention.
+Execution file storage allows Rundeck to store the files elsewhere, in case local file storage is not suitable for long-term retention.

-The ExecutionFileStorage service is used by two aspects of the QW Control server currently.
+The ExecutionFileStorage service is used by two aspects of the Rundeck server currently.

 1. Execution Log file - a data file containing all of the output for an execution
 2. Execution state files - a data file containing all of the workflow step and node state information for an execution

 ### Storage behavior

-If an ExecutionFileStoragePlugin is installed and configured to be enabled, and supports `store`, QW Control will use it in this way after an Execution completes:
+If an ExecutionFileStoragePlugin is installed and configured to be enabled, and supports `store`, Rundeck will use it in this way after an Execution completes:

-QW Control will place a _Storage Request_ in an asynchronous queue for that Execution to store the Log file and the State file.
+Rundeck will place a _Storage Request_ in an asynchronous queue for that Execution to store the Log file and the State file.

 When triggered, the _Storage Request_ will use the configured ExecutionFileStorage plugin and invoke `store`:

-- If it is unsuccessful, QW Control may re-queue the request to retry it after a delay (configurable)
+- If it is unsuccessful, Rundeck may re-queue the request to retry it after a delay (configurable)
 - The `store` method will be invoked for each file to store.
 - (Optional) if your plugin implements [ExecutionMultiFileStorage](#executionmultifilestorage), then only a single method `storeMultiple` will be called.
 This is useful if you want access to all files for an execution at once.
 - (Optional) you can delete the files saved on the storage calling the method `deleteFile`

 ### Retrieval behavior

-When a client requests a log stream to read via the **Local File Log**, or requests to read the **Execution Workflow State**, QW Control determines if the file(s) are available locally.
+When a client requests a log stream to read via the **Local File Log**, or requests to read the **Execution Workflow State**, Rundeck determines if the file(s) are available locally.
 If they are not available, it will start a _Retrieval Request_ asynchronously for each missing file, and tell the client that the file is in a "pending" state.
 (If an ExecutionFileStorage plugin is configured and it supports `retrieve`.
 If your plugin does not support `retrieve`, implement [ExecutionMultiFileStorage](#executionmultifilestorage) to declare available methods.)